Helsinki-NLP/OpusFilter/README.md

 Returned score is the higher length divided by the lower length, or infinity of either of the lengths are zero.
 In filtering, segment pairs is accepted of the ratio is below the given threshold.

+In order to use different units per language, the `unit` parameter can also be given as a list.

 #### `AverageWordLengthFilter`